-[Summer 2019] The privacy attack on 5G (and also on 3G and 4G) we disclosed in our PETS’19 paper has been added to the list of key issues in 5G authentication (see Technical Report 33.846).
-Various vendors have proposed to 3GPP several change requests (CRs) with dedicated countermeasures (see the CR from Qualcomm, Gemalto, ChinaMobile, Thales, Nokia, ZTE, and Huawei).
+[Summer 2019] The privacy attack on 5G (and also on 3G and 4G) we disclosed in our PETS’19 paper have been added to the list of key issues in 5G authentication (see Technical Report 33.846).
+Various vendors have proposed to 3GPP several change requests (CRs) with dedicated countermeasures (see the CRs from Qualcomm, Gemalto, ChinaMobile, Thales, Nokia, ZTE, and Huawei).

 [February 2019] Our paper revealing a new privacy vulnerability on all mobile communication networks (including 5G) got accepted at PETS’19 and got some media coverage: ZDnet 1 and 2, The Register 1 and 2, Forbes, NextInpact, EFF, International Business Times, Silicon.de.